AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Just wow.
 Completed a code along layout using CSS Flexbox with Traversy and was really amazed how flexible a flexbox can be...

 **Thoughts**: “Life is like riding a bicycle.
 To keep your balance, you must keep moving.” —Albert Einstein

+### R1D25: June 25

+**Today's Progress**: Completed the Flexbox section from The Odin Project, started on the project, did a skeletal layout of the design.

+**Thoughts**: “Whether you think you can or think you can’t you’re right.” —Henry Ford